MSA-Argentina/ansible-roles/README.md

 # Ansible roles [![Build Status](https://travis-ci.org/MSA-Argentina/ansible-roles.svg?branch=master)](https://travis-ci.org/MSA-Argentina/ansible-roles)

 Some useful roles to speed up deployments with Ansible.
-Requires Ansible 2.0+
+Requires Ansible 2.0+ and Ubuntu 16.04.

 ## How to use
 * Clone this repo